Richland Library first in Carolinas to offer accredited high school diploma program - South Carolina Radio Network

-The Richland County Library is offering an accredited program to help people earn their high school diplomas and it is the first library in the Carolinas to do so.
+The Richland County Library is offering an accredited program to help users earn their high school diplomas, the first library in the Carolinas to do so.

-“It’s a second chance for individuals who missed the first time around being able to graduate with their high school diploma,” said Diane Luccy, Business and Careers Manager at the Richland Library.
+“It’s a second chance for individuals who missed the first time around being able to graduate with their high school diploma,” Business and Careers Manager Diane Luccy said.

 Luccy said some employers who accept a high school diploma for hiring requirements do not accept a GED.